TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/27 - Daniel/Daniel 6/Daniel 6.21.md

 ---

-Then said Daniel unto the king, O king, live for ever.
+Then Daniel said to the king, O king, live forever.